Greenbriar Elementary School

 - Diversity Most diverse schools (Top 10%)

-- Greenbriar Elementary School's student population of 812 students has grown by 5% over five school years.
+- Greenbriar Elementary School's student population of 804 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|